KaisenAmin/c_std/random/README.md

 - `void random_getstate(unsigned int *state)`: this function get the current state of the random number generator.
 - `void random_setstate(const unisgned int* state)`: this function set the state of the random number generator.
 - `double random_gauss(double mean, doube stddev)`: this function generate a random float number based on the Gaussian distribution. also `stddev` is the standard deviation (sigma) of the distribution.
+- `double random_expo(double lambda)`: this function generate a random float number based on the Exponential distribution. also `lambda` is the rate parameter (1/mean) of the distribution.
+- `double random_lognormal(double mean, double stddev)`: this function generate a random float number based on the `log-normal` distribution. `mean` param is underlying normal distrubution. and `stddev` is rate parameter (1/mean) of the distribution.
+- `double random_gamma(double shape, double scale)`: this function generate a random float number based on the Gamma distribution. based on this formula `https://numpy.org/doc/stable/reference/random/generated/numpy.random.gamma.html`

+- `double random_beta(double alpha, double beta)`: this function generate a random float number based on the Beta distribution. also `alpha` param is shap1 of the distrubution, and `beta` is the shape2 o fthe distrubution. based on this formaul `https://numpy.org/doc/stable/reference/random/generated/numpy.random.beta.html`

+- `double random_pareto(double shape, double scale)`: this function generate a random float number based on the Pareto distribution. also `shape` is param (a) of the distrubution and `scale` is param (m) of the distrubution. based on `https://numpy.org/doc/stable/reference/random/generated/numpy.random.pareto.html`

+- `double random_weibull(double shape, double scale)`: this function generate a random float number based on the Weibull distribution. also `shape` is param (a) of the distrubution and `scale` is param (λ) of the distribution. based on `https://numpy.org/doc/stable/reference/random/generated/numpy.random.weibull.html`.

+- `double random_vonmises(double mu, double kappa)`: this function generate a random float number based on the von Mises distribution. also `mu` is the mode (mean direction) of the distrubution. and `kappa` is the concentration parameter (dispersion) of the distribution. based on  `https://numpy.org/doc/stable/reference/random/generated/numpy.random.vonmises.html`.

 ## Examples